ID-BPHC/AUGSD-TD/README.md

+## Notice
+As Instruction Division is being split into two different and independent divisions namely Timetable Division and AUGSD, two different repositories will be created.
+This repository will be renamed to Timetable-Division and a new repository will be created for AUGSD.
+The portals in this repository will be divided among both the repositories.

 # Instruction-Division-2.0 [![Build Status](https://travis-ci.com/ID-BPHC/Instruction-Division-2.0.svg?branch=master)](https://travis-ci.com/ID-BPHC/Instruction-Division-2.0)
 Instruction Division is a sub-division of BITS Pilani Hyderabad Campus.
 It oversees operations pertaining to Academic Instructor Feedback, Content Management System, Student Coursework, Biometric Attendance and Teaching Assistantship and formalizing Student-Professor projects.

-This project is live at : https://id.bits-hyderabad.ac.in/
+This project is live at : https://td.bits-hyderabad.ac.in/

 ## Technology Stack
 1. NodeJS